Jaswiese/capstoneProject20/README.md

 ## Credits
 ...

-Thank you to [CCH] for allowing me to use some of their logos in the creation of this site.
+Thank you to [CCH](https://www.cch.co.za/) for allowing me to use some of their logos in the creation of this site.

-### Creater:
+### Creator:

 [Jasper Wiese](http://github.com/jaswiese)